 As a "Platinum Open Access" publisher we offer all our contents openly and do not charge authors any processing fees.

 An important part of our editorial mission is to provide technical and curatorial support to research projects or scholarly associations for the creation and hosting of digital resources.
-The project are hosted on one of our thematic platforms and are managed autonomously by their research group or scholarly association.
+The projects are managed autonomously by their research group or scholarly association.

 We host the official website of the Trust, providing a complete bibliography of Roman Jakobson, an extensive secondary literature list and access to an expanding number of full texts.